Poppy (1923 musical): Roles and original Broadway cast

+Critical reception

+The New York Times praised Poppy as a "tasteful and decorous musical comedy" and highlighted the performances of both Fields and Kennedy.

 Film versions

 The musical formed the basis for two film versions, both of which starred Fields reviving his blustery carnival-barker character, Eustice P. McGargle.
 The first was Sally of the Sawdust (1925), a silent movie directed by D. W. Griffith and co-starring Carol Dempster as Sally; and the second was Poppy (1936), directed by A. Edward Sutherland.
 Fields wore his goofy clip-on mustache for the 1925 production, as he did for most of his silent pictures.
 Fields was ill during the 1936 production, and a fairly obvious double was used in several scenes requiring physical exertion.
 He still managed a memorable performance, including these well-known lines spoken to his daughter Poppy (Rochelle Hudson):

-"What a gorgeous day ... what effulgent sunshine ... effulgent sunshine, yes ... 'twas a day of this sort, the McGillicuddy brothers murdered their mother with an axe!"
+What a gorgeous day ... what effulgent sunshine ... effulgent sunshine, yes ... 'twas a day of this sort, the McGillicuddy brothers murdered their mother with an axe!

-"And if we should ever separate, my little plum, I want to give you just one bit of fatherly advice: 'Never give a sucker an even break!'"
+And if we should ever separate, my little plum, I want to give you just one bit of fatherly advice: "Never give a sucker an even break!"